 Queen – “Breakthru”

 Has there ever been another music video filmed on a train?
 Probably – and no doubt you’ll let me know in the comments – but if this is a bizarre little genre of music video all on its own, it was built for Queen.
-“Breakthru” remains one of the band’s most underrated songs, and with it, one of their most underrated videos.
+“Breakthru” remains one of the band’s most underrated songs and one of their most underrated videos.
 Who would have thought filming a video on a moving locomotive could have produced such an electrifying result?
-It helps that you’ve got Queen on board, generally.
+It helps that you’ve got Queen on board.

 There’s a breathless, joyous energy to the whole debacle – this is the foursome at their most laid-back, even though the stage moves for the whole video.
 It was sadly going to be one of Freddie Mercury’s last turns on the camera, as he would pass away two short years later.
 While “Bohemian Rhapsody” rightfully picks up plaudits for helping to make the music video what it is, “Breakthru” deserves a second look – it’s just great fun, pure and simple.